This is a preview of the upcoming Stratify Toolbox Crowd Supply Campaign.

 Support and Documentation

-All the documenation you need to operate the Toolbox is served from the web application:
+All the documentation you need to operate the Toolbox is served as a web page from Toolbox:

 - Quick Start

 Support will be available through the usual channels.
 Plus, all the code will be published on Github.